7 Big Ideas From Next Gen Philanthropists

 Tacoma Urban League President and CEO, T’wina Nobles, spoke to the audience of more than 100 development professionals, allied professionals, professional advisers, and philanthropists.
 A member of the “next generation” herself, T’wina shared her experiences building authentic relationships with donors.
 Offering real-life examples of connecting mission and fundraising across generations, she encouraged people to think big and be ready when donors ask for greater engagement with their organizations.

 The Summit wrapped up with a panel offering insights from Next Generation philanthropists.
-Kim Fischer, Senior VP and Wealth Advisor at Wells Fargo Private Bank, shared her lessons from a program that brought different generations of philanthropic families together.
+Kim Fisher, Senior VP and Wealth Advisor at Wells Fargo Private Bank, shared her lessons from a program that brought different generations of philanthropic families together.
 Jordan Beckingham, a 3rd generation member of the Ben B. Cheney Foundation family, talked about carrying on her grandfather’s values while learning from more recent philanthropic approaches to supporting community.
 Eli Taylor, VP and Relationship Manager at Key Private Bank, shared his experiences serving as a board member for local nonprofits and what he looks for when choosing organizations to support.
 Emily Schell, a member of the 2018-2019 GTCF Youth Philanthropy Board, talked about the importance of including people with lived experience of the issues in efforts to address those issues.

 Seven important ideas emerged from the way younger generations approach philanthropy and serving the community: